Tag Archive for Porsche

 Ten years or more has passed since Bob Wollek was killed in an accident on Highway 98, near Lorida, Florida.
 Last summer has seen the publication of a biography of the great French endurance driver, written, appropriately, enough by his close friend, Jean-Marc Teissedre.

 Jean-Marc is now unquestioningly the leader of the journalistic pack in the endurance sportscar racing media circles.
-The proud Frenchman has been covering that aspect of the sport since the 70’s and now, since the retirement of Mike Cotton, is probably the only one, other than Mark Cole, who can remember witnessing the glory days of Group C. Jean-Marc was a confident of Bob Wollek and there can be no more appropriate author of a book celebrating the life and times of a very successful racing driver.
+The proud Frenchman has been covering that aspect of the sport since the ’70s and now, since the retirement of Mike Cotton, is probably the only one, other than Mark Cole, who can remember witnessing the glory days of Group C. Jean-Marc was a confidant of Bob Wollek and there can be no more appropriate author of a book celebrating the life and times of a very successful racing driver.

 83BrandsH1000_jb_0001